 - ¼ teaspoon black pepper

-- For Basic Tarragon Aioli: Place all ingredients into a mixing bowl and whisk together.
+- Place all ingredients into a mixing bowl and whisk together.
 Season with salt and pepper and set aside until ready to use.

 - Remove polenta from refrigerator and invert onto a clean cutting board.
-Cut polenta into ½”x 3” sticks.
+Remove parchment and cut polenta into 1”x 3” sticks.